micklaw/Ditto.Resolvers/README.md

 Currently this only has support for Archetypes, but soon it would be good to add other third parties like Grid, Sir Trevor etc

-**NOTE: This code is hugely untested in its current form and is beig used as PoC.
-Initial testing for Archetypes seems promising.
-It currently is hanging off the develop branch of Ditto as there were some features I could use, but does use a little reflection to get there... so stay safe peeps =)**
+**NOTE: This code is untested in its current form and is beig used as PoC.
+Initial testing for Archetypes resolves fine and looks promising.
+It currently is hanging off the develop branch of Ditto as there were some features which would make it easier to implement, but does stil have to use a little reflection to get there... so stay safe peeps =)**

 ## Archetypes